Iceland is — exciting! (1)

 Well, my geologist wife has been dying to visit the place for a long time, and she convinced me to take my first real holiday in 16 years to the place.
 We booked a fairly luxurious round trip with a German group and spent a week circling the island on the Ring Road N1, which connects all the inhabited parts of Iceland and passes the most interesting geological places.

 So let’s dive in.
 The flight from Hamburg was comfortably short — just over three hours — and after an evening in the capital Reykjavik we embarked on the Ring Road trip, clockwise.
-In the following pictorial part you can click the images for a larger view — wait a second or two for it to resolve.
+In the following pictorial part you can click the images for a larger view.

 First stop: Grabrokargigar (Grabrok Crater), a small volcano you can climb and walk around at the top.